Skip to main content

 Why is the skin under my eyes red?

-There can be several different causes for the bumps around your eyes: bacterial infections, milia caused by keratin trapped under the skin, or chalazia, which results from a blocked oil gland.
-Allergies can cause bumps on eyelids and might also be a source of your dots.
+There can be several different causes for the bumps around your eyes: bacterial infections,¹⁴ milia caused by keratin trapped under the skin,¹⁵ or chalazia,¹⁶ which results from a blocked oil gland.
+Allergies can also be a contributing factor.

 How can I treat bumps around the eyes?

 Treatment options depend on their underlying cause.
-Applying a warm compress for 5 - 10 minutes several times a day should relieve some discomfort.
-A medical expert can properly diagnose, oral antibiotics may be necessary.
+Applying a warm compress for 5-10 minutes several times a day should relieve some discomfort.
+A medical expert can properly diagnose and treat the underlying condition.

 Can I wear makeup to cover the bumps?